 In our opinion, the best months to play golf in and around Torremolinos are April, May, June, September and October.

-If you are coming to Spain and Torremolinos to play golf you won’t be disappointed.
+If you are coming to Spain and Torremolinos to play golf in the Costa del Sol, you won’t be disappointed.
 This area is surrounded by some of the best golf courses in southern Spain and in close proximity to Torremolinos.

 Head a couple of miles east out of Torremolinos and you will reach Torrequebrada golf, considered to be one of the best courses on the Costa del Sol.
-The courses has had the honor of hosting the Spanish open and featured in our recent blog post, 8 Best Golf Courses in Malaga.
+The course has had the honour of hosting the Spanish open and featured in our recent blog post, 8 Best Golf Courses in Malaga.

 There are many other great courses to play on the Costa del Sol, all within easy reach.
 See our Costa del Sol golf courses page for a full list.

 Nightlife, Restaurants and Bars